Legal Devices, Methods & Restrictions

 • May be used to take game and nongame fish.

-• It is unlawful to use a pole and line to take or attempt to take fish by foul-hooking, snagging, or jerking.
-A fish is foul-hooked when caught by a hook in an area other than the fish's mouth.
+• It is unlawful to use a pole and line to take, attempt to take, or retain a fish by foul-hooking, snagging, or jerking.
+A fish is foul-hooked when caught by a hook in an area other than the fish’s mouth.
+It is unlawful to retain a fish that has been snagged or foul-hooked.

 • In the Guadalupe River in Comal County starting 800 yards downstream from the Canyon Dam release and extending downstream to the second bridge crossing on River Road, rainbow and brown trout may not be retained when taken by any method except artificial lures.
 In this area only, artificial lures cannot contain or have attached either whole or portions, living or dead, of organisms such as fish, crayfish, insects (grubs, larvae or adults) or worms, any other animal or vegetable material, or synthetic scented materials.
 This does not prohibit the use of artificial lures that contain components of hair or feathers.
 It is an offense to possess rainbow and brown trout while fishing with any other device in that part of the Guadalupe River defined in this paragraph.